neuronlabs/neuronlabs.github.io/neuron-core/index.md

 * `log` - is the logging interface for the neuron based applications.
 * `i18n` - is the neuron based application supported internationalization
 * `common` - common neuron variables, functions and definitions.

+## Design

+The neuron-core is golang ORM implementation designed to process microservice repositories.
+This concept enhanced the requirements for the models mapping and query processor.

+The mapped models must have all the field's with [defined type](/neuron-core/models/structure.html#model-structure).
+The initial model mapping was based on the [JSONAPI v1.0](https://jsonapi.org/format/#document-resource-objects) model definition.
+The distributed environment required each [relationship](/neuron-core/models/relationship.html) to be specified of it's kind and type, just as their foreign keys.

+The query processor needs to work as the orchestrator, choreographer.
+As each model's repository might use different database, it needs to implement distributed [transactions](/neuron-core/query/transactions.html).